Rac-Software-Development/restapi-development-demo/README.md

 Note that you should start the server before trying to run the demos.

 # Highscore server
+The highscore server comes in three flavors:
+- highscorer_server_on_json_storages.py uses a json file as database medium, including some caching.
+- highscore_server_barebones_on_db.py is a basic SQLite with SQL based implementation
+- highscore_server_barebones_on_sqlalch.py is a SQLAlchemy using SQLite implementation

 ## Installing
 To start the server, first make sure the requirements are installed:
 ```
 pip install -r requirements.txt
 ```
-..then start the server
+..then start for example the SQL based server:
 ```
-python highscore_server.py
+python highscore_server_barebones_on_db.py
 ```
-(and leave the window open)
+(and leave the process running!)

 By default we listen on **all interfaces** (ie. 0.0.0.0) and **port 8080**.
 To start with a different port or a specific listener IP, add these to the start command as following:
 ```